 # Exporting Cityscape maps to use in a CAD application

-Architects often need base maps to create figure ground drawings or to show adjacent buildings.
+Architects often need base maps to create figure ground drawings and site plans that show adjacent building footprints.
 Rather than trace each of these, architects can use the geography data from one of our maps.
 We recommend downloading the GeoJSON file from the [[Property Report overview#Building footprints|building footprints]] around a given property.

 ## Where this is useful